mwelss-fhg/federation/docs/design.rst

 As such, only the ‘server’ side is defined by E5.

-The client side is based on a set of subscriptions, where each subscription defines a set of solutions the client is interested in  (through a selector), and employs periodic polling to detect new material.
+The client side is based on a set of subscriptions, where each subscription defines a set of solutions the client is interested in, through a selector (see :ref:`selecting`), and employs periodic polling to detect new material.
 This interface defines no shared state, nothing to synchronize; all responsibility resides with the interested party.
 Requires a pre-provisioned peer on the server side, and uses both client and server authentication (CA based), principal to certificate matching.